fbpx

 Track journalists covering the crisis

 One area where a PR crisis can have a silver lining is media relations.
-Consider the journalists (or influencers) covering the crisis as partners rather than adversaries and train your spokespeople to do the same.
-Monitoring these journalists may provide you opportunities to control the narrative.
-Reach out to them to offer your brand’s statement and exclusives with spokespeople.
-These actions may result in establishing relationships with new contacts who will continue to cover you long after the crisis is over.
+Consider the journalists (or influencers) covering the crisis as partners rather than adversaries, and train your spokespeople to do the same.
+Monitoring these journalists may provide you with opportunities to control the narrative.

 Track other players’ responses

-For more tips on monitoring during a crisis, check out our guide Stop, Drop, and Monitor: A Guide to Effectively Using Media Monitoring During a Crisis
+For more tips on monitoring during a crisis, check out our guide Stop, Drop, and Monitor: A Guide to Effectively Using Media Monitoring During a Crisis.

 Why you should monitor others’ PR crises